dev01d/linux-swift/readme.md

 This one should age well because:

 1. It pulls the version number of the [latest release](https://github.com/apple/swift/releases/latest) tag From the Swift GitHub repo.

 2. Downloads the binary from [swift.org](https://swift.org/download/#releases)

-3. Installs them.
+3. Installs it.

 Also:

-4. Puts them in your PATH
+4. Puts it in your PATH

 5. Cleans up after itself

 6. Does the dishes (it won't)

+7. Can be used to update Swift versions